Currently if you want your Amahi HDA to maintain accurate time you need to configure NTP manually.

 Also, I believe this can be completed manually after install via desktop if necessary.

-#2 Updated by rgmhtt over 10 years ago
+#2 Updated by rgmhtt almost 11 years ago

 I have configured NTP servers.
 The files you need to touch are: